mate-desktop/mate-desktop.org/blog/20200210-mate-1-24-released.md

 * We've also added a brand new **MATE Disk Image Mounter** utility.
 * **Mozo**, the menu editor, now supports Undo and Redo actions.
 * **Pluma** plugins have now fully switched to Python 3.
+* **Pluma** no longer has to envy anything from other complex editors, since it can now show the formatting marks.

 The various components of MATE Desktop 1.24 are available for download here: